Table of Contents

 Social Structures Rooted in the Land

 The abundance of resources allowed for the development of complex, hierarchical societies rarely seen among other North American hunter-gatherers.
-Geography provided both the resources for wealth and the boundaries that defined territories.
+Geography provided both the resources for wealth accumulation and the natural boundaries that defined territorial rights.

 The Potlatch System

 One of the most distinctive institutions was the potlatch, a ceremonial feast where hosts redistributed wealth—blankets, canoes, coppers, and food—to guests.
-This was not just a party; it was a formal legal and political event where titles, land rights, and songs were publicly validated.
-The potlatch could only be held by those with access to surplus resources, which was determined by geography.
-Coastal groups with access to prime salmon streams and cedar forests could accumulate the wealth necessary to host potlatches, which in turn reinforced their social standing and territorial claims.
+This was not simply a social gathering; it was a formal legal and political event where titles, land rights, and songs were publicly validated.
+The potlatch functioned as a mechanism for social cohesion, dispute resolution, and the reaffirmation of clan status.

 Leadership and Governance